sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/README.md

 ## High level description

-For each layer, we use a "Quantization Wrapper" to wrap the layer, weights quantizers, and activation quantizers.
+For each layer, we use a "Quantization Wrapper" to wrap the layer, the weights quantizers, and the activation quantizers.
 We can choose the quantizers and all the quantization information for each layer by initializing the weights_quantizer and activation_quantizer API.

 Notice that the quantization wrapper and the quantizers are per framework.